MaxGandini/Obsidian_brain/Rust/Rust.md

+Most of these notes will be based on 'Rust by example'.

 It was designed to address issues often seen in languages like C and C++ (especially around memory safety) while also providing high-level abstractions similar to languages like Python or JavaScript:

 ## Key Features